 Michael Parenti drew a necessary distinction between “Patriotism and Super Patriotism.”
 Describing proletariat patriotism as the struggle for civil rights, for economic freedom, for the expansion of popular representation within civil and symbolic space.
 For many, this question still leaves us within the frame of our own subjectivity and feelings on the issue.
 How can one be authentically patriotic for a state whose foundation is on the erasure of those nations who came before?
 On what basis could anyone begin to acknowledge it as real, let alone a cause of celebration.
 In contrast, compatriotism does not seek to celebrate but only to memorialize what could have been, and give space to what might be if we stand together.

-We must frame our own understanding—as both communists and Marxist-Leninists—on the basis of compatriotism, not just patriotism or super patriotism.
-Our compatriots are our fellow inhabitants of this nation; this land.
+We must frame our own understanding—as both communists and Marxist-Leninists—on the basis of compatriotism, not false patriotism or super patriotism.
+Our compatriots are our fellow inhabitants of this land.
 They may or may not be patriots, however, they are our fellow workers.
-They are objectively people within a definite community of people, not based on tribal or racial lines, but historically constituted as they are.
-Some might waive flags, but for others they bring only a kid on their shoulders, and economic woes in their mind.
+They are objectively people within a definite community of people, historically constituted as they are.
+Some might waive flags, but for many others they bring only a kid on their shoulders, and economic woes in their mind.
 For some, the flag will represent all of the forces that act against compatriotism, against sovereignty, and against workers and we must live in the reality of this contradiction.
 We must recognize this contradiction.
 Live in it.
 To give language to their struggle in our common tongue, is the very essence of what it means to be a compatriot.
 Their struggle is our struggle.
-If we fail to articulate this, our failures will be theirs.
+If we fail to articulate this, to embody this, our failures will be shared.

 Men make their own history, but they do not make it as they please; they do not make it under self-selected circumstances, but under circumstances existing already, given and transmitted from the past.
 The tradition of all dead generations weighs like a nightmare on the brains of the living.
 And just as they seem to be occupied with revolutionizing themselves and things, creating something that did not exist before, precisely in such epochs of revolutionary crisis they anxiously conjure up the spirits of the past to their service, borrowing from them names, battle slogans, and costumes in order to present this new scene in world history in time-honored disguise and borrowed language.Marx, The Eighteenth Brumaire of Louis Bonaparte

-We did not choose our compatriots, but we stand with them in solidarity because their struggle is our struggle.
+We do not choose our compatriots, the circumstance create them, we stand with our fellow workers in solidarity because their struggle is our struggle, ours is theirs.
 And it is only on this basis, with our compatriots in arms, that we can begin to really fight.